jasonleakey/vim-bufmax/README.md

 # VIM-BUFMAX
 Limit the number of opened buffers.
-Old unsaved buffers will be automatically closed.
+Old unsaved buffers will be automatically closed, so you focus on the recent buffers.

 ## Setup
 ### Vundle